-A shop loan is a credit facility used to buy a shop anywhere in India.
-You can use a shop loan to open any type of shop, be it a grocery store, clothing store, kirana store, retail outlet, coffee shop, medical store, mobile, coffee house, wine, pharmacy, or any other type of business.
-The loan amounts may vary depending on the nature of the business.
-The interest rate also varies depending on the lending institution and the applicant's profile.
+A shop loan is a credit facility used to purchase a shop anywhere in India.
+You can use the shop loan to open any type of shop, such as grocery store, clothing store, kirana store, retail outlet, coffee shop, medical store, mobile, coffee house, wine, pharmacy, or any other type of business.
+Loan amounts can vary depending on the nature of the business.
+The interest rate will also vary depending on the lending institution and the profile of the applicant.

 - Processing Fee: Up to 4% of the sanctioned loan amount

-- Repayment Tenure: 12 months to 5 years
+- Repayment period: 12 months to 5 years

 - Foreclosure Rates: Varies from bank to bank